The National Library of Scotland has substantial holdings of children's books, acquired by purchase, donation and in the main through legal deposit.

 The schools were mainly, though not exclusively, Scottish and the books were awarded as prizes from 1775 to 1956.
 Most of the books were given as prizes in the late 19th century: authors such as Henty, Ballantyne, Scott, Oliphant and Stevenson feature prominently.

 There are biographies of Scottish role-models — such as David Livingstone, Mungo Park, William Wallace, Mary Queen of Scots, Bonnie Prince Charlie, the missionary Robert Moffat — and works in French and Latin for the more studious.

-For the bibliographer as well as the children's book historian there is much of interest in this collection, including book bindings (SP.4 and SP.138), with bookseller's labels, binder's tickets and colour bookplates much in evidence.
+For the bibliographer as well as the children's book historian there is much of interest in this collection, including book bindings, with bookseller's labels, binder's tickets and colour bookplates much in evidence.